 If you can imagine how hard this was, consider thanking the planners who took all this abuse and persisted in pushing the plan through, because they believed in everywhere-to-everywhere networks and knew this would work if it were tried.
 I’m especially thinking of:

-- Ken Zatarain, who was a TriMet service planner at the time and who now manages service planning at the agency.
-Thank him at: zataraik AT trimet DOT org .
+- Ken Zatarain, who was a TriMet service planner at the time and who is still at the agency.
+Thank him at: ken dot zatarain at wsp.org.